+• We also provide experimental pre-built binary with GPU support.
+With this binary, you will be able to use the GPU algorithm without building XGBoost from the source.
 Download the binary package from the Releases page.
-The file name will be of the form xgboost_r_gpu_linux[version].tar.gz.
+The file name will be of the form xgboost_r_gpu[os][version].tar.gz, where [os] is either linux or win64.
+(We build the binaries for 64-bit Linux and Windows.)
 Then install XGBoost by running:

 '''

 Install dependencies

-R -q -e "install.packages(c('data.table', 'magrittr', 'jsonlite', 'remotes'))"
+R -q -e "install.packages(c('data.table', 'jsonlite'))"

 Install XGBoost

 R CMD INSTALL ./xgboost_r_gpu_linux.tar.gz

 '''